GEMScienceTools/quakeT/doc/contents/installation.rst

     >openquake/script/activate

-* Go to the folder where you cloned the quakeT repository and complete the installation running the following commands, making sure to replace `requirements.txt` with the name of the file corresponding to the correct python version and operating system:
+* Go to the folder where you cloned the QuakeT repository and complete the installation running the following commands, making sure to replace `requirements.txt` with the name of the file corresponding to the correct python version and operating system:

 .. code-block:: ini